How Much Does an App Cost in 2021: A Massive Review of Pricing and other Budget Considerations

 - Apps built by global consulting firms like the "Big 4," start at $10,000,000 and go up from there.

 - Apps built by creative agencies like Savvy cost between $100,000 to $2,500,000.

 - Apps built by smaller shops, possibly with only 2-3 people, cost anywhere between $30,000 to $100,000.

 Apps built by top, U.S.-based creative agencies cost between $100,000 to $2,500,000.

 More Than Apps

 If you're really going to give your app—and yourself—a chance, other considerations need to be made.
-You have to pay yourself, evaluate the cost for support time (if you're doing that yourself), consider any hard costs for marketing and advertising, and comparable items.
-These other costs are part of what Jason included in his total suggested first year raise.
-If you're an existing company hiring an outside firm to build an app, these costs are likely accounted for already.
+You need to evaluate the cost for support time, consider any hard costs for marketing and advertising, and comparable items.
+If you're an existing company hiring an outside firm like Savvy to build an app, these costs are likely accounted for already.
 If you're an individual or early-stage venture, just ensure you include those costs to truly evaluate the bottom-line for bringing an app to market.

 Join 20,000+ Other Readers

 Sign up to be notified of new blog posts and be the first to receive helpful app goodies from Savvy.